stacks-network/docs/src/pages/core/naming/register.md

 ---
-description: 'Blockstack naming service (BNS)'
+title: Register a name
+description: This section explains registering BNS names and provides instructions for methods you can use to understand the cost of namespace registration.
 ---

 # Register a name

-This section explains registering BNS names and provides instructions for methods you can use to understandt the cost of namespace registration.
+This section explains registering BNS names and provides instructions for methods you can use to understand the cost of namespace registration.

 ## Understand registration